 In case you’re only streaming live PPV video (without audio), the easiest way would be to get yourself an IP camera and follow this guide on how to stream an IP camera to your website.

 Choose your camera according to your budget and what is important to your audience.

 2. Take Care of the Live Video Encoding

-Cameras output a raw data that is not suitable for live broadcasting unless you connect it to a video encoder.
+Cameras output raw data that is not suitable for live broadcasting unless you connect the camera to a video encoder.
 Here’s the what you need to know in a nutshell: